-Someone I know recently accumulated more than P40,000 in debt – around P20,000 in his credit card and the remaining as a personal loan from a friend.
+Someone I know recently accumulated more than P40,000 in debt.
+That total is divided by P20,000 as credit card debt, and the remaining half as a personal loan from a friend.

 Even though he had an emergency fund, it was not enough to cover all the hospitalization expenses and the cost of the medicines.

-Why?
-A part of our talk that night went something like this:
+What do I exactly mean?
+Well, just read this part of our conversation that night, which went something like this:

 “It’s a good thing that my friend, John, was able to loan you out the money you needed,” I said.